Last Updated on: 27th September 2023, 08:47 am

 Calcium

 Just 85 g of fresh coconut contains 11.9 g of calcium.
-While not as high as kiwis, coconut can increase a parrot’s calcium levels.
-Calcium is essential for the following functions:
+While not as high as kiwi fruit, coconut is an excellent source of calcium.
+Parrots need calcium for the following reasons:

-To absorb calcium, parrots must be exposed to sunlight to synthesize vitamin D3.
+Parrots must be exposed to sunlight to synthesize vitamin D3 and absorb calcium into the body.

 Fiber